joshuahanielgts/Drowsiness-of-driver/README.md

 A standard webcam or an in-cabin camera is used to capture continuous video frames.
 The real-time video stream is processed frame-by-frame using OpenCV, which also handles image pre-processing tasks such as grayscale conversion and normalization.

 3.2 Facial Landmark Detection
 We utilize Dlib’s pre-trained 68-point facial landmark detector to locate key facial features.
-In particular, the detector focuses on the eye regions, providing coordinates for landmarks that delineate the upper and lower eyelids.
+In particular, the detector focuses on the eye regions, providing coordinates for landmarks delineating the upper and lower eyelids.
 Dlib's facial landmark detector estimates the location of 68 (x, y)-coordinates that map to facial structures on the face, including the eyes, eyebrows, nose, and mouth
 DLIB.NET

 3.3 Eye Aspect Ratio (EAR) Calculation